 Housing and Transportation

-- Disabilities: Facilities at the Haim Striks School of Law and throughout Israel are accessible to many individuals with disabilities.
+Disabilities: Facilities at the Haim Striks School of Law and Business and throughout Israel are accessible to many individuals with disabilities.
 Please notify the Program Director for any specific accommodations necessary for the student’s full enjoyment of the program and facilities.